REGENTS OPERA JUNE NEWSLETTER

 Oliver Gibbs as Rigoletto and Luci Briginshaw as Gilda

-Our London performance - one night only - of our touring Rigoletto performance will take place at the Bloomsbury Theatre on Friday 17th July at 7.30pm.
-It is AIR CONDITIONED, and there will be ICE CREAMS available!
+Our London performance - one night only - of our touring show will take place at the Bloomsbury Theatre on Friday 17th July at 7.30pm.
+The theatre is a significant upgrade on the previous London venues for our touring show, having 500 comfortable seats with great views, AIR CONDITIONING, and being situated in the West End!
+There will be ICE CREAMS available!
 Tickets are £45 and £27.50 for concessions, and, as we can confirm from our recent performances at Walcot Hall, it is an EXCELLENT show!

-If you absolutely cannot make it to Rigoletto, please do consider making a donation towards the production here.
+If you can’t make it to Rigoletto, please do consider making a donation towards the production here.

 Janáček Operas in London!

-FROM THE HOUSE OF THE DEAD: Regents Opera Orchestral Workshop
+FROM THE HOUSE OF THE DEAD: Regents Opera Orchestral Study Weekend.

 KATYA KABANOVA - New Palace Opera

-Don’t miss this chance to see New Palace Opera’s concert presentation of Leos Janáček’s ravishingly beautiful and tragic opera Katya Kabanova.
+Don’t miss this chance to see New Palace Opera’s concert presentation of Leos Janáček’s ravishingly beautiful tragedy Katya Kabanova.

 This story of one woman’s bid for escape from her suffocating community reflects the composer’s unrequited love for a woman resembling Katya herself.
-Janáček once wrote, “Katya’s suffering is my own,” bringing forth from the Czech composer a work of lacerating intensity, compelling tension and wondrous lyricism.
+Janáček once wrote, “Katya’s suffering is my own,” bringing forth from the Czech composer a work of burning intensity and wondrous lyricism.

 Katya herself is being sung by Philippa Boyle, and she is joined by other Regents Opera alumni including Ashley Mercer, James Schouten and Robin Whitehouse.